alan-turing-institute/KnowledgeFlows/report/report.md

 ## Data description

-[TODO]: Add information on number of workers, ASHE/BRES ratio, etc.
+TODO: ADD INFORMATION ABOUT DATA: NUMBER OF WORKERS, ASHE/BRES RATIO, ETC.

 # Method
  \label{method}

-The job transitions are measured in a per-worker basis.
+The job transitions are measured in a per-worker basis and are defined as any two jobs observed for a particular worker in a determined period of time.

 For each worker found in the ASHE dataset that passes the selection steps described in Section \ref{dataselection}, a table of all the jobs recorded is extracted.
 This *job table* contains